 EFSA and ECDC investigation

-The EFSA and the ECDC (European Centre of Disease and ) are looking into a multi-country Salmonella incident connected to chocolate goods (ECDC, 2022).
-However, foodborne have been recorded ever since the 1970s due to consuming Salmonella-contaminated chocolate foods (D'Aoust, 1977; Werber et al., 2005).
-Processed foodstuffs such as peanut butter, baby formula chocolate, cereal and dried milk are usually low-water-activity foods and do not promote the growth of pathogen bacteria such as Salmonella (Podolak et al., 2010).
+The EFSA and the ECDC (European Centre of Disease Prevention and ) are looking into a multi-country Salmonella incident connected to chocolate goods (ECDC, 2022).
+However, foodborne have been recorded ever since the 1970s due to consuming Salmonella-contaminated chocolate foods (D’Aoust, 1977; Werber et al., 2005).
+Processed foodstuffs such as peanut butter, baby formula chocolate, cereal products and dried are usually low--activity foods and do not promote the growth of pathogen bacteria such as Salmonella (Podolak et al., 2010).
 However, outbreaks of monophasic Salmonella are quickly spreading throughout seven EU/EEA nations, including the United Kingdom (UK).
 One hundred thirty-four instances have been documented as of 5 April 2022, predominantly among youngsters under ten.
-On 7 January 2022, the United Kingdom discovered the first case.
+On 7 January 2022, the United Kingdom discovered the first .
 Since 17 February 2022, instances have also been found in Europe (ECDC, 2022).

 Salmonella contamination

 Patient interviews and preliminary epidemiological investigations have led researchers to suspect certain chocolate goods as the probable source of illness (ECDC, 2022).
-In addition, salmonella contamination that happens after a lethal heat step might pose severe threats to the of the food products (Podolak et al., 2010).
+In addition, salmonella that happens after a lethal heat step might pose severe threats to the safety of the products (Podolak et al., 2010).
 Salmonella in low-moisture foodstuffs has been linked to poor sanitation, inadequate equipment design, and ineffective ingredients .
 Salmonella is widely known for its ability to thrive in low-moisture food items for extended periods (Podolak et al., 2010).

 Symptoms

 Salmonella infections commonly cause symptoms between 12 and 36 hours after infection.
 However, this might vary between 6 and 72 hours (FSAI, 2022).
 The most frequent symptom is diarrhoea, which may be bloody at times.
 Fever, headache, and stomach pains are possible additional symptoms.
 The illness lasts typically between 3 and 6 days (QAssurance, 2022).
 Diarrhoea may sometimes be severe enough to need hospitalization.
-The elderly, babies, and individuals with compromised immune systems are at a higher of developing serious .
+The elderly, babies, and individuals with compromised immune systems are at a higher risk of developing serious .
 (QAssurance, 2022).
 The EFSA and ECDC have recorded multiple salmonella cases in the last month.

 Table 1.
 The frequency of confirmed and probable cases* of monophasic S. Typhimurium infection by nation, EU/EEA, and the United Kingdom as of 5 April 2022 (ECDC, 2022).